ShaunCurtis/Blazr.Demo/documents/RepositoryDataBrokers.md

     public ValueTask<CommandResult> DeleteRecordAsync<TRecord>(TRecord record) where TRecord : class, new();
 }
 ```
-Note:

-1. All methods use generics.
-We'll see how the implementation works in an implementation class.
-2. All the methods are `async` and return a `ValueTask`.
+Note that all methods define a restrained generic `TRecord` that are a class and implement an empty constructor.

 ## Results

-Results standardize returns and provide a method to return status information on the request.
-Each is a `struct`.
-Query results contain the data requested,  They're self explanatory.
+Result objects standardize method return values and provide a mechanism to return status information tpo the caller.
+Each is a readonly `struct`.
+Query results contain the data requested.
 The List result is structured for paging operations.

 ```csharp
 public readonly struct ListProviderResult<TRecord>